dart-lang/language/working/0110-incremental-sound-nnbd/feature-specification.md

 (e.g. `int?`) indicating the nullable version of that type.

 A new primitive type `Never`.
-This type is denoted by the built-in type declaration `Never`, with the same syntactic and scoping treatment as with other built-in types such as `Null`.
+This type is denoted by the built-in type declaration `Never` declared in `dart:core`.

 The grammer of expressions is extended to allow any expression to be suffixed with a `!`.

-The grammer of instance fields and local variables is extended to allow any declaration to include the modifer `lazy`.
+The modifier `late` is added as a built-in identifier.
+The grammer of top level variables, static fields, instance fields, and local variables is extended to allow any declaration to include the modifer `late`.  **TODO: consider making `late` a keyword**

-The grammar of function types is extended to allow an additional group of named parameters prefaced with the word `required` (e.g. `int Function(int, {int? y}, required {int z})`.
+The modifier `required` is added as a built-in identifier.
+The grammar of function types is extended to allow any named parameter declaration to be prefixed by the `required` modifier (e.g. `int Function(int, {int?  y, required int z})`. **TODO: consider making `required` a keyword**

-The grammar of function/method/closure declarations is extended to allow an additional group of named parameters prefaced with the word `required` (e.g. `int f(int x, {int?  y}, required {int z})`.

 ### Grammatical ambiguities and clarifications.